itworksdesign/priceit/README.md

 # priceit
-A simple calculator to help sole trader get the fair paid PriceLogic v1.2 🇳🇿
+A simple calculator to help sole trader get the fair paid Price it🇳🇿

-PriceLogic v1.2 🇳🇿
+Price it 🇳🇿

-PriceLogic is a pricing logic reconstruction tool designed specifically for independent artisans in New Zealand.
+Price it 🇳🇿 is a pricing logic reconstruction tool designed specifically for independent artisans in New Zealand.
 It is more than just a calculator—it is a strategic tool that helps creators find a balance between artistic sensibility and business logic.

 Core Logic